tdauth/warcraft-iii-wishlist/README.md

 * Remove the limit of 4 abilities per item.
 * Paged command buttons: Allow adding more than 16 unit/item types/abilities etc. to list fields and more than 6 items per inventory and add page buttons to change the currently displayed buttons/item icons.
 * Allow sharing/unsharing control with single units.
+* More object data types based on game SLK files: unit sound sets, weather effects, lightnings, ubersplats, water etc.
+* Object data without level-specific data: Allow setting one single value for every level for abilities and researches to avoid big object data files with high levels.
+This could be controlled with a boolean flag per ability/research.
+It would massively improve the map loading times.
+* Custom races which are supported in the lobby, object editor, gameplay interface settings etc.
 * Allow rotation of buildings including their pathing, ground and shadow textures.
 * Add sight blockers for flying units.
 Currently, the occlusion height will only work for ground units.
 * Show Destructible HP on selection by setting a boolean flag in the object editor.
 * Modify string/text fields in editor in different languages and maintaining the different war3map.wts files automatically.
 * Allow using all code from Blizzard.j and the map script in AI scripts.
+* Team colored icons: Some pixel flag/placeholder in icons should be for the unit's team color and filled with it.
+* New research effects:
+  * Change training/upgrade/building/repair time for a specific unit type.
+  * Change stock replenish interval for a specific unit or item type.
+  * Change stock maximum for a specific unit or item type.

 * Add missing object data fields in JASS:

 ```jass
 constant itemintegerfield ITEM_IF_GOLD = ConvertItemIntegerField('igol')
 constant itemintegerfield ITEM_IF_LUMBER = ConvertItemIntegerField('xxx')